VladRez/muses/readme.md

 ![](docs/images/login.png)

-#### Main UI
+#### Main Question Feed

-On user sign-in a `GET` request is made against backend api and responds with a json.
+On user login a `GET` request is made to a backend api.

-The response json shape will be the same to maintain consistent access to the redux store throughout the application.
+The api response will be a consolidated json object.
+This shape will be used consitently throughout the application to maintain reliable redux store access.

 ```js
 entities: